California Privacy Notice

 To Exercise Your Right to Access or Right to Deletion

-Before processing your request, we will need to verify (a) that this request falls within the scope of the CCPA, given the carve-outs in the law (such as those set forth above) and (b) your identity and confirm you are a resident of the State of California (and, relatedly, if you submit a request via an authorized agent, we must verify that that they are duly authorized).
+Before processing your request, we may need to verify (a) that this request falls within the scope of the CCPA, given the carve-outs in the law (such as those set forth above) and (b) your identity and confirm you are a resident of the State of California (and, relatedly, if you submit a request via an authorized agent, we must verify that that such authorized agent is duly authorized).
 In order to verify your identity, we will generally require the matching of certain information you provide us with the information we already maintain about you in our systems.
 This process may require us to request additional personal information from you (e.g., email address).

 California’s “Shine the Light Law”